nextflow-io/nextflow/docs/operator.md

 ```

 :::{danger}
 In general, the use of the `merge` operator is discouraged.
-Processes and channel operators are not guaranteed to emit items in the order that they were received, due to their parallel and asynchronous nature.
-Therefore, if you try to merge output channels from different processes, the resulting channel may be different on each run, which will cause resumed runs to not work properly.
+Processes and channel operators are not guaranteed to emit items in the order that they were received, as they are executed concurrently.
+Therefore, if you try to merge output channels from different processes, the resulting channel may be different on each run, which will cause resumed runs to {ref}`not work properly <cache-nondeterministic-inputs>`.

 You should always use a matching key (e.g. sample ID) to merge multiple channels, so that they are combined in a deterministic way.
 For this purpose, you can use the [join](#join) operator.
 :::